dmentipl/plonk/docs/source/usage/analysis.rst

 Analysis
 --------

+.. currentmodule:: plonk

 ~~~~~~~~~
 Sub-snaps
 ~~~~~~~~~

-Access the gas and dust subsets of the particles as a SubSnap.
+Access the gas and dust subsets of the particles as a :class:`SubSnap`.

 .. code-block:: python